GHSVS-de/plg_system_convertformsghsvs/README.md

 # This plugin is a non-functioning draft and will break your Joomla if you try to install it.

-# This plugin is a non-functioning draft and will break your Joomla if you try to install it.

 Joomla system plugin.
-Performs additional actions when users are submitting a ConvertForms form.
+Performs additional actions when extension ConvertForms is used.

 ----------------------